clicknium/clicknium-samples/QuarterCloseChallenge/readme.md

     return tab,transaction
 ```

-Here we leverage clicknium `find_elements` api, it can find all similar elements.
-For example, for PO number element's locator:
+Here we leverage Clicknium `find_elements` api to find all similar elements.
+For example, for element's locator of PO number:

 ![locator1](img/locator1.png)

-To record similar elements, you can click `Similar elements` on Clicknium Recorder:
+To record similar elements, you can click `Similar elements` in Clicknium Recorder:
 ![recorder1](img/recorder1.png)

-The wizard will be shown:
+The wizard will be shown as below:
 ![recorder2](img/recorder2.png)

 You can record (`Ctrl`+click) two or more elements, for example:
 ![recorder3](img/recorder3.png)

-It will show how many elements matched:
+It will show the counts of matched elements:
 ![recorder4](img/recorder4.png)

 - open bank system and login
-- iterate the transactions, based on each transaction's account, go to the corresponding account page
+- iterate the transactions and go to the corresponding account page based on each transaction's account
-- search the transaction's amount, if find matched one, then mark the tranaction state to Verified.
+- search the transaction's amount, and if the matched one is found, mark the transaction state as Verified.

 ```python
 def validate_transaction(transaction):